NativeScript/docs/content/guide/shared-element-transitions.md

 A Shared Element Transition engages in this sequence:

 1. Find Views with matching `sharedTransitionTag` values between starting and ending pages.
-2. When the transition begins, views tagged with `sharedTransitionTag` that are found on both pages will animate between their starting and ending locations.
+2. When the transition begins, views tagged with `sharedTransitionTag` that are found on both pages will animate between their starting and ending states.
 3. Simultaneously, the incoming page will animate from the state provided in `pageStart` to the state provided in `pageEnd` in the configuration.
 4. On back navigation, the outgoing page will animate from it's current state to the state provided through `pageReturn`.

 The `sharedTransitionTag` value can be dynamically bound for more unique possibilities.

-The `sharedTransitionIgnore` can be used to opt view in and out of the shared transition.
+The `sharedTransitionIgnore` can be used to opt views in and out of the shared transition.

 ## Attributes